TingChiehLin/product-feedback-app/README.md

 This is [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).

 I am planning to develop different techniques with areas which included MERN Stack with REST API and GraphQL.
-Finally, I will transfer to C# with ASP.NET.

 ![Preview](./public/preview.jpg)